RaphRivers/Multiple-Inputs-Binary-Classification-Modeling/README.md

 **Cleaning:** Handle missing values, remove duplicates, and correct errors.
 **Feature Engineering:** Transform existing features.
-**Normalization/Standardization:** The dataset numerical features is consistent and does not require standardization.
+**Normalization/Standardization:** The dataset's numerical features are consistent and do not require standardization.

 ## Model Selection:
 Choose appropriate algorithms like Logistic Regression for binary classification.